 If you know the name of the source file or function that you want to edit next you can quickly navigate to it using the Go to File/Function search box on the main RStudio toolbar:

-The Go to File/Function feature works off a constantly updated index of your source code.
+The Go to File/Function feature works from a constantly updated index of your source code.
 The specific source files to index are determined as follows:

 - If an RStudio Project is active then all R source files within the project directory are indexed.